 - Provide accurate information to the University or Students’ Union staff when requested.

 - Carry your student card with you at all times and not allow another person to use it.

-- Ensure you do not share or publish academic material related to your learning and teaching without permission of the University: you should not share or publish, via social networking sites, file-share programmes, or any other means, any material that is provided for the purposes of your learning without the express written consent of the academic member of staff who produced or presented that material.
+- Ensure you do not share or publish academic material related to your learning and teaching without permission of the University: you should not share or publish, via social networking sites, file-share programmes, or any other means, any material that is provided for the purposes of your learning without the written consent of the academic member of staff who produced or presented that material.
 Please note that this does not preclude sharing material with fellow students of the University within the normal parameters of an academic programme.